sergeyklay/clusterium/docs/source/methodological_framework.rst

 **Our approach:**

-Rather than returning a zero score when any singleton clusters exist (which would effectively discard valuable information about well-formed clusters), ``clusx`` implements a more nuanced approach that:
+Rather than returning a zero score when any singleton clusters exist (which would effectively discard valuable information about well-formed clusters), Clusterium implements a more nuanced approach that:

 1. Identifies valid clusters (those with ≥2 samples)